glennfawcett/cockroachdb_troubleshooting/issues/bulk_delete/bulk_delete_troubleshooting.md

 ```

 ### Simple Delete with Accounting
-If you want to better monitor progress, consider the following example which uses the returning clause with a CTE to track the progress of deletes from `mytable` into an account table `mytable_cnt`.
+Building on the previous example, you can use a CTE with the `RETURNING` clause to `INSERT` data into a table for tracking.
+This allows you to monitor progress and inserts the count for each `DELETE`'s for that batch statement into `mytable_cnt`.

 ```bash
 cockroach sql --insecure --format csv --execute """